anshuldante/my-reminder-app/README.md

 * ~~Cleanup Add Reminder Activity.~~
   * ~~Add the buttons on an action bar.~~
   * ~~Clean up the views.~~
+* Fix the calendar notification.
+* Use LocalDateTime instead of Calendar.
 * Change all EditTexts to TextInputEditText.
 * Add capabilities to select ringtones and sounds.
 * Add capability to trigger an alarm.